mivano/mindbyte.nl/_drafts/2018-06-24-Use-canonical-urls.md

 GET /Users/{name}
 ```

-When the user is found, you will get the same record back regardless of the endpoint choosen.
+When the user is found, you will get the same record back regardless of the endpoint chosen.

 Although it is fine to have multiple endpoints for the same resource, there should ideally only be one endpoint that returns the representation of the resource.
 See also https://tools.ietf.org/html/rfc6596.

 This helps with cache invalidation although it might introduce more roundtrips.

-In order to tell the browser that the actual resouce can be found at another locatio, you return a 3xx code.
+In order to tell the browser that the actual resource can be found at another location, you return a 3xx code.
 For example a [302 (Found)](https://httpstatuses.com/302) or a [303 (See Other)](https://httpstatuses.com/303).
-Inside this response you include a `Location` header with the new [absolute](https://tools.ietf.org/html/rfc2616#section-14.30) URI of the resource.
+Inside this response, you include a `Location` header with the new [absolute](https://tools.ietf.org/html/rfc2616#section-14.30) URI of the resource.

 In ASP.NET (core) you might end up with something like this: